Fleet Updates

 type: Recreate

-or via the Kubernetes API, this performs the following operations:
+So when a Fleet is edited, either through kubectl edit/apply or via the Kubernetes API, this performs the following operations:

-.- Create the same number of the new version of the
+ShutdownallGameServersin the Fleet that are not currentlyAllocated.- Create the same number of the new version of the

-that were previously deleted. - Repeat above steps until all the previous
+GameServersthat were previously deleted. - Repeat above steps until all the previous

 Two (or more) Fleets Strategy

-If you want very fine-grained control over the rate that new versions of a GameServer
+If you want very fine-grained control over the rate that new versions of a GameServer configuration is rolled out, or

-if you want to do some version of A/B testing or smoke test between different versions, running two (or more) Fleets
+if you want to do some version of A/B testing or smoke test between different versions, running two (or more) Fleets at the same time is a

 good solution for this.

-inside your cluster, starting with zero replicas.
+To do this, create a second Fleet inside your cluster, starting with zero replicas.
 From there you can scale this newer Fleet

-down as required by your specific rollout strategy.
+up and the older Fleet down as required by your specific rollout strategy.

 This also allows you to rollback if issues arise with the newer version, as you can delete the newer Fleet